 Many home educated children have an overwhelmingly positive learning experience.
 However, home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
-Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school and/or other key professionals work together to coordinate a meeting with parents/carers where possible.
-Ideally, this would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
+Where a parent has expressed their intention to remove a child from school with a view to educating at home, the school and/or other key professionals work together to coordinate a meeting with the parents where possible.
+Ideally, this would be before a final decision has been made, to ensure the parents have considered what is in the best interests of each child.
 This is particularly important where a child has SEND, is vulnerable, and/or has a social worker.

-Safe Intimate Care within ISO
+Safe Intimate Care within the ISO

-There are occasions in the School, including Toddles & Preschool, where children may require an adult's assistance with personal hygiene matters (e.g. removing wet/soiled clothing).
-When such an event takes place, staff must act in accordance with the Safe Care Practice:
+There are occasions in the school where children may require a staff's assistance with personal hygiene matters (e.g. removing wet/soiled clothing).
+When such an event takes place, staff must act in accordance with the Safe Care Practice.

-Staff should:
+Staff must:

-- Make it very clear to the child precisely what they will do to help. - Notify another member of staff about what has happened to the student and why they require assistance, what they plan to do and where they will go to help the child change. - Consider the area where they go to assist the child with care, ensuring that the needs of the child for privacy and dignity are kept in mind. - Notify the child's parents / carers by the end of the day that this has taken place and what actions were taken. - Ensure that the incident is logged in the HaS Log on the same day
+- Make it very clear to the child precisely what they will do to help - Notify another member of staff about what has happened to the child and why they require assistance, what they plan to do and where they will go to help the child change - Consider the area where they go to assist the child with care, ensuring that the needs of the child for privacy and dignity are kept in mind - Notify the child's parents by the end of the day that this has taken place and what actions were taken - Ensure that the incident is logged in the HaS Log on the same day

-Where a student requires intimate care on a regular basis a care plan should be drawn up and agreed between the child, parent / carer and the School.
+Where a child requires intimate care on a regular basis a care plan should be drawn up and agreed between the child, parent and the school.